 His unique arm movements while discussing betting were due to his career as a tic-tac man, i.e. someone who used traditional signs to communicate odds to bookmakers on course and made him both a popular and ridiculed member of the TV line-up.

-Often a controversial and eccentric man, his mainstream racing TV career effectively ended in 2012 when Channel 4 did not include him in their new line-up, though he is still active in racing today.
+Often a controversial and eccentric man, his mainstream racing TV career effectively ended in 2012 when Channel 4 did not include him in their new line-up.

 The iconic voice of horse racing from the late 1940’s right through to his retirement in 1997.